palera1n/py-rewrite/README.md

 </p>

 <p align="center">
-iOS 15.0-15.7.1 work in progress, (semi-)tethered checkm8 "jailbreak"
+iOS 15.0-16.3 work in progress, (semi-)tethered checkm8 jailbreak
 </p>

 # This is a work in progress.